instill-ai/artifact-backend/README.md

 ## Contributing

+We welcome contributions from the community!
+Whether you're a developer, designer, writer, or user, there are multiple ways to contribute:

+### Issue Guidelines

+We foster a friendly and inclusive environment for issue reporting.
+Before creating an issue, check if it already exists.
+Use clear language and provide reproducible steps for bugs.
+Accurately tag the issue (bug, improvement, question, etc.).

+### Code Contributions

 Please refer to the [Contributing Guidelines](./.github/CONTRIBUTING.md) for more details.
+Your code-driven innovations are more than welcome!

-## Community support
+## Community

 Please refer to the [community](https://github.com/instill-ai/community) repository.